beingaryan/beingaryan/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently partcipating in Competitive Coding Contests.
-- 🌱 Learning currently Neural Networks Frameworks which includes RNN,Sequence models.
+- 🌱 Learning currently Neural Network Frameworks which includes NLP Techniques.
 - 💬 If you are up with some brainstorming projects or Ideas,always Welcome!
 - ⚡️ Fun-Fact: I started writing blogs just to explore new stuffs,but now I can say I'm addicted with this bloging World!
                 Wanna explore?
 [Click Here](https://medium.com/@aryan.gupta18)